 Federal Energy Regulatory Commission (FERC).
 She has been involved in Synchrophasor System Data Baselining and Analysis for both Eastern interconnection and ERCOT interconnection.

-Neeraj Nayak is a Masters Graduate in Electrical Engineering from University of Southern California (USC) with a strong background in power systems.
-His Masters was focused on power systems analysis and design, protection and impact of renewable energy on the power grid.
-At EPG, he is involved in research and development related to generator model validation and phasor simulations for operator training.
+Neeraj Nayak is a Power Systems Engineer with a Masters Degree in Electrical Engineering from University of Southern California (USC).
+At EPG, he is the Product Manager of RTDMS application and also involved in research and development related to generator model validation, phasor simulations for operator training (PSOT), event analysis, oscillation analysis and synchrophasor training portal.

 Ajay has extensive experience in the areas of scientific programming, statistical data analysis, and designing data-centered graphics and visualization systems.
 At Electric Power Group, he has performed various long term Phasor data analysis for projects involving baselining synchrophasor data and performing event analysis for Eastern, Western and ERCOT Interconnections.
 Ajay is also responsible for research, design and